ytyfeng/Drug-Prescription-Refill-Database/instruction.md

 2. Develop a global logical data model based on the following requirements:
 • Refinement of the conceptual model-including a refined Enhanced Entity-Relationship (EER) diagram.
 • Derivation of relations from the refined conceptual model.
-• Validation of logicalmodel using normalization to BCNF.
+• Validation of logical model using normalization to BCNF.
 • Validation of logical model against corresponding user transactions.
 • Definition of integrity constraints including:
 – Primary key constraints.